glennhickey/teHmm/README.md

 * `--fixEm`  Do not learn the emission probabilities: the values specified with `--initEmProbs` will be preserved as-is in the output model.

+* `--flatEm`  Initialize emissions to flat distribution (they are randomized by default)

+* `--rep`  Perform given number of independent training replicates, then save the model with the highest lieklihood.
+This is a strategy to help overcome local minima, ands only makes sense when at least some emission probabilities are randomly initialized (`--fixEm`, `--flatEm` not used, and `--initEmProbs` does not specify every parameter if present)

+* `--numThreads`  Used to perform independent replicates in parallel using a pool of a given number of threads.

 ### EM Training Example

 This is an example of how to use the options described above to specify a HMM that has the following components: